jkschin/YOLO/README.md

 Looking inside tiny-yolo.py should be sufficient for most purposes.

 # Basic Profiles
 All single image processing.
 No batching involved.
-In Tiny-YOLO.py as well.

 ```
 ##################